 Michael Elliott Award for Excellence in African Storytelling

 This annual award honors two up-and-coming journalists in Africa who strive to strengthen people's voices and illuminate the transformational change taking place on the continent.
-In 2021, two winners received a $5,000 cash prize and were invited to take part in a virtual internship with prestigious media outlets where they will have access to editorial meetings and media experts and share their own experiences with top journalists.
+Winners receive a $5,000 cash prize, personalized crystal award and the opportunity to spend up to two weeks at The Economist headquarters in London, or to complete a tailored study tour of US newsrooms.

 The Mirror Awards recognize the best reporting, analysis and commentary covering the media industry and its role in our economy, culture and democracy.
 Established by Syracuse University's S.I.
 Newhouse School of Public Communications, the awards honor the reporters, editors and teams of writers who hold a mirror to their own industry for the public's benefit.
 Cash prizes.